 Over 90% of dogs will have involvement of the feet and legs.
 These individuals will chew, bite, or lick at their legs or feet.
 This activity occurs almost non-stop, especially at night.
 The pollens cause a reaction in the skin of the feet and legs which is painful and uncomfortable to the dog.
 They will lick, bite, or chew at their feet and legs, trying to relieve their discomfort and pain.

 The second area affected is often the face.
 If the dog has facial involvement, it will rub its face along the carpet or side of the couch.
 A large group of these dogs will have a reaction in the ears that causes the canals to swell.
 They will rub their ears which develops repeat ear infections.
 For some unknown reason, there is a small percentage of dogs that develop only recurring ear infections.

-Anti-histamines help many people with allergies except in severe cases.
-Unfortunately, only in a few mild cases do anti-histamines work in the dog.
+Anti-histamines help many people with allergies, except in severe cases.
+Unfortunately, only in a few mild cases do anti-histamines work in dogs.
 Benadryl, commonly used by humans, will drug the dog but not relieve the pain and discomfort.
-Over the years, the drug that has been used regularly is some type of steroid.
+Over the years, the drug that has been used most regularly is some type of steroid.
 The initial response to steroids appears excellent, but as time progresses, more frequent and higher doses are needed to treat the symptoms.
-The side effects are many: excessive urination, excessive appetite, excessive water intake creating increased urination, and increased number of infections.
+The side effects are many: excessive urination, excessive appetite, excessive water intake creating increased urination, and an increased number of infections.
 Steroids were the only prescription drug available to help these patients, but the side effects were high.
 They led to liver disease, kidney disease, and other problems.